petermercell/flaresim_nuke/README.md

 ## Linux — Pre-built Binaries

-Pre-built binaries are available in the [Releases](https://github.com/petermercell/flaresim_nuke/releases) section.
+Pre-built binaries are available.
 If a binary does not load or crashes, **double-check your CUDA version** — the plugin must match the CUDA runtime on your system.

 The binaries were compiled and tested with **CUDA 12.1** and confirmed working on **CUDA 12.8** as well.